The Seattle Times

 "Strong Bones Yoga"

 As we women age, we need to keep our bones strong and healthy to avoid the danger of osteoporosis.
 In this video, Certified Viniyoga instructor and Yoga Therapist Christine Dormaier has created three twenty-minute workouts designed to build bone density and help prevent osteoporosis: increase overall body strength without adding bulk; improve balance, coordination and flexibility, and increase energy throughout the day.
-She combines easy –to-learn yoga postures with the use of small hand weights to create a series of dynamic, flowing routines that will benefit exercisers of all ages and abilities.
-It’s never too early to start ensuring your bone health for the future!
+She combines easy to-learn yoga postures with the use of small hand weights to create a series of dynamic, flowing routines that will benefit exercisers of all ages and abilities.
+Its never too early to start ensuring your bone health for the future!

 Library Journal December 2003